Skip to content

 Safety and privacy

-A QR code hides a destination until it is scanned, so trust depends on context, labels, and destination quality.
+A QR code hides its destination until it is scanned, so trust depends on the context around the code: the label, visible domain, fallback URL, and the quality of the page or app that opens.

-Static QR codes can be privacy-friendly because they do not require a redirect provider, but the encoded destination must still be safe.
+Static QR codes can be privacy-friendly because they do not require a redirect provider or account dashboard, but the encoded destination must still be safe, current, and appropriate for public use.

 Key decisions